AnalogMan151/FreeShopNX/README.md

 title_info_url=http://...
 title_key_url=http://...
 ```
+`title_info_url` for the info.json file and `title_key_info` for the FreeShopNX.txt file.
 Note that the Switch's libCurl implementation does not currently support HTTPS URLs, so only HTTP addresses can be downloaded from at the moment.
 \
 \
 \